JoeStrout/csc585-project/README.md

 cd ../scripts
 ./get-data.sh
 ```
 If this script fails, perhaps because your system lacks the *curl* or *unzip* commands, then manually download the [text8 zip file](http://mattmahoney.net/dc/text8.zip) and unzip it into the data directory.
+The result is the first 100 mb of a normalized (lowercased, with punctuation removed) Wikipedia dump.

 # Training